MEDIA : ART : WRITE : NOW

 - Mark Amerika, University of Boulder, Colorado, US

 - Oron Catts & Ionat Zurr, SymbioticA, University of Western Australia, Australia

 - Asbjørn Grønstad, Bergen University, Norway

 - Eduardo Kac, School of the Art Institute of Chicago, US

 - Esther Leslie, Birkbeck, University of London, UK

-- Benjamin Mayer-Foulkes, 17: Institute of Critical Theory, Mexico
+- Benjamin Mayer-Foulkes, 17: Institute of Critical Studies, Mexico

 - Gabriel Menotti, Espírito Santo Federal University, Vitória, Brasil

 - Kate Mondloch, University of Orgeon, US